controlplaneio-fluxcd/distribution/docs/guides/flux-architecture.md

 </div>

-Unlike most CI/CD systems, Flux does not rely on 3rd-party tools to perform its operations and can't be used to execute arbitrary scripts or commands on the cluster.
+Unlike most CI/CD systems, Flux does not rely on 3rd-party tools to perform its operations and can't be used to execute arbitrary scripts or commands in the cluster.
 From a security perspective, Flux execution is limited to the operations defined in the Flux APIs and the controllers are designed for multi-tenancy, using Kubernetes impersonation when deploying applications on behalf of tenants.